VAT Update for Employers - Business Gifts, Staff Parties and Business Entertainment November 2020

 - Prizes for competitions.

-An important point to note when considering gifts, is that gift vouchers have specific VAT rules and are treated differently to other gifts because they are not seen as goods.
+An important point to note when considering gifts, is that gift vouchers have specific VAT rules and are treated differently to other gifts.
 Please get in touch if you deal with vouchers as the rules are complex and changed in January 2019.
 You may also wish to read our separate article here.

 You may be aware that there are strict rules concerning VAT recovery on business entertainment (see below), however, hospitality provided for staff does not fall within the input tax blocking order.
 HMRC consider it to be a 'motivational' business expense, and input tax can be claimed, subject to normal rules.